Layan002/AI-Task1-Installing-Ubunto-and-ROS/README.md

 <img src="https://github.com/Layan002/AI-Task1-Installing-Ubunto-and-ROS/assets/107956591/08518757-4c6a-47b2-bd13-2ec3fb91e0d2" alt="image" width="400"> <br>

+# Checking the successful instullation of ROS1

-3- After completting ROS installation, operate some commands on the Ubunto terminal to check everything were installed successfully:<br>
+After completting ROS installation, operate some commands on the Ubunto terminal to check everything were installed successfully:<br>
 - Make sure your ROS environment variables are set.
 You can do this by sourcing your ROS setup file:<br>
 ```bash
 source /opt/ros/noetic/setup.bash